OH1GIU-P/OH1GIU-P/README.md

 Automation specialist/software developer

-You can reach me via Linkedin
+You can reach me via LinkedIn

 <!---
 OH1GIU-P/OH1GIU-P is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.